 Sometimes it’s tricky to discern what you should or should not share with your sponsored child.
+For example, discussing things like political or global issues or natural disasters isn’t appropriate.
 These topics will help guide your conversations when you write.

 12 Jul, 2019